-Object Description System PoE Admin Allows user enable or disable PoE function.
-It will causes all of PoE ports supply Mode or not supply power.
-PoE Temperature Allows user enable or disable PoE Temperature Protection.
-Protection PoE Management There are five modes for configuring how the ports/PDs may reserve power and Mode when to shut down ports. ■ Classification mode: System reserves PoE power to PD according to PoE class level. ■ Allocation mode: allows user to assign PoE power to per port. ■ Consumption mode: System offers PoE power accordint to PD real power consumption.
+Object Description System PoE Admin Allows user to enable or disable PoE function.
+It will cause all of PoE ports to Mode supply or not supply power.
+PoE Temperature Allows user to enable or disable PoE Temperature Protection.
+Protection PoE Management There are five modes for configuring how the ports/PDs may reserve power and Mode when to shut down ports.
+Classification mode: System reserves PoE power to PD according to PoE class level.
+Allocation mode: allows user to assign PoE power to per port.
+Consumption mode : System offers PoE power according to PD real power consumption.

-■ Priority mode: System offers PoE power according to per port priority setting when power consumption has been over total power budget.
+Priority mode: System offers PoE power according to per port priority setting when power consumption has been over total power budget.
 The default PoE management mode is "Consumption mode".
 Power Supply Budget Set limit value of the total PoE port provided power to the PDs.
-[W] For IGS-10020HPT , the available max.
-Value is 270 (depends on power input).
+[W] For IGS-10020PT, the available max.
+Value is 130 (depends on power input).
+For IGS-10020HPT, the available max.
+Value is 240 (depends on power input).
 Temperature Allows setting over temperature protection threshold value.
-It system Threshold temperature was over it then system lower total PoE power budget automatically.
+If system Threshold temperature is over than the threshold, the system will lower total PoE power budget automatically.
 PoE Usage Threshold Allows setting how much PoE power budget could be limited.